 Units issued in connection with the Plan are issued directly from the treasury of the REIT at a price based on the volume-weighted average of the closing price for the 20 trading days immediately preceding the relevant distribution date.
 Participants receive "bonus units" in an amount equal in value to 5% (prior to June 16, 2011: 3%) of each cash distribution.

-The REIT has reserved for issuance with the Exchange 2,000,000 additional units to accommodate the issuance of units under the Plan.
+The REIT has reserved for issuance with the Exchange 500,000 additional units (2,000,000 pre-consolidation units) to accommodate the issuance of units under the Plan.

 (f) Outstanding units